Pac-Man Plus: Development

 Midway advertised the game as "the only legal PAC-MAN conversion package" and called it "Exciting!" and "New!".
 Pac-Man Plus was an upgrade kit for Namco Pac-Man boards.
 It consisted of a module which connected via a ribbon cable to the socket originally occupied by the Zilog Z80 microprocessor.
 The module contained its own Z80 as well as additional components.
 It was potted with epoxy to prevent easy reverse-engineering.
-Additionally, the kit also replaced the four Pac-Man program ROMs on the main game board with a new code.
-Two other roms containing updated data for drawing character and maze were also exchanged.
+Additionally, the kit also replaced the four Pac-Man program ROMs on the main game board with new code.
+Two other ROMs containing updated data for drawing character and maze were also exchanged.
 Finally, two relatively tiny supplementary ROMs containing new color data completed the modification.

 Reception

 Arcade Express rated the game eight out of ten, stating that it "features all the graphics, challenge and excitement of the original while eliminating patterned play" with random movement and a few surprises making it "an interesting new twist for Pac-fans."